 Lecithin can be added to the following infusions:

-- Cannabis butter or ghee (*not butter infusions that have water, see disclaimer above)
+- Butter or ghee *not butter infusions that have water; see disclaimer above.

 If you have already made your infusion, you can still add lecithin.